korbiniankicker/Beeware/README.md

 ```

 This produces output artifacts in `target/`:
- `target/beeware-1.0.0-SNAPSHOT.jar`, the standard JAR with your compiled classes and resources and
+ `target/beeware-1.0.0.jar`, the standard JAR with compiled classes and resources.

 #### Run